nexageapps/sap_capm_apps/README.md

 # Getting Started

-Welcome to your SAP CAP project.
-Here I have enhanced the existing sample projects from SAP CAP These enhancement will assist developers to refer all key concepts for SAP CAP in one nutshell.
+Welcome to your SAP CAP enhancements.
+Here I have enhanced the existing sample projects from SAP CAP These enhancements will assist developers to refer all key concepts for SAP CAP in one nutshell.

 ## Developer: Karthik Arjun